-- 1. His or her license shall be automatically suspended placed on inactive status The Board shall order the licensee to cease practice during the clinical diagnostic evaluation pending the results of the clinical diagnostic evaluation and review by the diversion program/board staff. - 2.
-While awaiting the results of the clinical diagnostic evaluation required in Uniform Standard #1, the licensee shall be randomly drug tested at least two (2) times per week.
+- The Board shall order the licensee to cease practice during the clinical diagnostic evaluation pending the results of the clinical diagnostic evaluation and review by the diversion program/board staff. - While awaiting the results of the clinical diagnostic evaluation required in Uniform Standard #1, the licensee shall be randomly drug tested at least two (2) times per week.

 After reviewing the results of the clinical diagnostic evaluation, and the criteria below, a diversion or probation manager shall determine, whether or not the licensee is safe to return to either part-time or fulltime practice.
-However, no licensee shall be returned to practice until he or she has at least one (1) month 30 days of negative drug tests.
+However, no licensee shall be returned to practice until he or she has at least 30 days of negative drug tests.

-- the license type; - the licensee's history; - the documented length of sobriety/time that has elapsed since substance use; - the scope and pattern of use; - the treatment history; - the licensee's medical history and current medical condition; - the nature, duration and severity of substance abuse, and - whether the licensee is a threat to himself/herself or the public.
+- the license type; - the licensee's history; - · the documented length of sobriety/time that has elapsed since substance use; - the scope and pattern of use; - the treatment history; - the licensee's medical history and current medical condition; - the nature, duration and severity of substance abuse, and - whether the licensee is a threat to himself/herself or the public.